F1Mider/japan-rail-history/my_presentation.md

 * Used Vega-Lite
 * Use the MLIT data as background
 * Plot all stations that have been to
-* Shows statictics for selected points
+* Shows statictics for selected station
+* As well as stations to/from that selected one
 * No, vega-lite does not support zoom in for geoshape
 * And you actually have to have a Japan map ready yourself
 * And it's slow, really